The War of the Worlds (1953 film): Plot

-Forrester searches for Sylvia in the deserted city.
-Based on a story she had told him earlier, he guesses she would take refuge in a church.
-After searching through several, he finds Sylvia among many praying and injured survivors.
-Just as the Martians attack near the church, their machines suddenly lose power one after the other and crash.
-Forrester sees one of the aliens expire while trying to leave its fallen war machine.
-The narrator observes that though the Martians were impervious to humanity's weapons, they had "no resistance to the bacteria in our atmosphere to which we have long since become immune.
-After all that men could do had failed, they were destroyed and humanity was saved by the littlest things, which God, in His wisdom, had put upon this Earth".
+Stranded in Los Angeles as the Martians begin their attack on the city, Forrester searches for Sylvia.
+Based on a story she told him earlier, he correctly guesses she has taken refuge in a church.
+After searching through several, he finds Sylvia among many praying residents.
+Just as the invaders attack near the church, their machines unexpectedly lose power and crash.
+As Forrester sees one of the aliens die, he reflects, "We were all praying for a miracle."
+He and other survivors look heavenward.
+The narrator explains that the aliens had "no resistance to the bacteria in our atmosphere to which we have long since become immune which God in His wisdom had put upon this earth."